waynodiablo/Oystercard/thermostat/6_interface.md

 [Back to the Challenge Map](0_challenge_map.md)

-### Challenge setup
+You now have some well tested business logic, representing simple model of a thermostat.
+However, at the moment, the only way you can interact with the code is either through the console or tests.
+It's time to build a user interface.

 ### Learning Objectives covered

+- Use Jasmine to Test-Drive Development of a web page with advanced JavaScript functionality

 ### To complete this challenge, you will need to:
+- [ ] Decide what elements you will need as input and output for your thermostat
-- [ ] Build a static HTML page as the user interface for your thermometer (hint: is there a static HTML page already in your project that you could use as a template?).
+- [ ] Build a static HTML page with these elements
-- [ ] Add JavaScript to enable your HTML page to interact with your thermostat object.
-Think again about separation of concerns.
-Where should this new JavaScript code go?
+- [ ] Add your thermostat JavaScript to the page
-- [ ] Add a file to place your JavaScript code that manages the interface between the UI and the thermostat object.
+- [ ] Add another (empty) file to place JavaScript code that manages the interface between the UI and the thermostat object

 ### Resources